 - Serious bacterial and other infections leading to sepsis.

 Many of the causes behind hypotension are out of your control.
 For example, age is a large factor in determining your blood pressure.
 Among the general population, only 6% of people will have low blood pressure.
 However, rates of orthostatic hypotension are much more common in older adults, affecting as much as 30% of that group.

 If you are hypotensive, getting dizzy when you stand up might not be your only symptom.
-Dr. Hatch listed a few of the most common complaints he hears from patients with very low blood pressure.
+Dr. Tuttle listed a few of the most common complaints he hears from patients with very low blood pressure.

 - Passing out

 Over time, in serious cases of hypotension, internal issues can occur.
 Low blood pressure can deprive your organs of healthy blood flow and lead to more serious complications.
 If you are experiencing these symptoms together and/or regularly, you should speak with a doctor.

 “How do you feel?” asked Dr. Tuttle.
 “This is one of the most important questions I ask my patients with low blood pressure.
 Just because your numbers are a little low doesn’t mean that you are necessarily in danger.
 If you feel strong, healthy and happy, my recommendation will usually be to stay active, eat well and get plenty of sleep.
 But if you are experiencing symptoms like the ones above, it may be time to intervene.”

 In most cases, your treatments for hypotension will include simple lifestyle changes.
 To make a plan that’s right for you, schedule an appointment with a Banner Health expert.

 - Should You Be Concerned About Your Heart Palpitations?

 - 11 Heart Health Beliefs That Are No Longer True